-The subject land is zoned Residential District 1.1 per Zoning By-law 8600, permitting a single unit dwelling.
-The proposed use is permitted and complies with the applicable provisions with the exception of the variances being requested.
-The requested variances will not result in undue hardship on the owner, adjoining properties, or the public realm; thus, the variances are minor in nature.
+The subject land is zoned Residential District 1.3 (RD1.3) per By-law 8600.
+The proposed use is permitted and complies with the applicable provisions, except for the variances being requested.
+The requested variances will not result in undue hardship on the owner, adjoining properties, or the public realm; therefore, the variances are minor in nature.
 The proposed variances meet the intent of Zoning By-law 8600.